History of Denzel Washington in Timeline

 May 18, 1991: Honorary Doctorate from Fordham University

-On May 18, 1991, Denzel Washington was awarded an honorary doctorate from Fordham University for his talent.
+On May 18, 1991, Denzel Washington was awarded an honorary doctorate from his alma mater, Fordham University, for his multifaceted talent.

 1993: National Spokesman for Boys & Girls Clubs of America

-In 1993, Denzel Washington became the national spokesman for Boys & Girls Clubs of America, participating in public service announcements and awareness campaigns for the organization.
+Since 1993, Denzel Washington has served as the national spokesman for Boys & Girls Clubs of America, participating in public service announcements and awareness campaigns.

-In 1995, Denzel Washington and his wife, Pauletta Pearson, renewed their wedding vows in South Africa, with Desmond Tutu officiating.
+In 1995, Denzel Washington and his wife renewed their wedding vows in South Africa, with Desmond Tutu officiating the ceremony.

 1995: Board Member for Boys & Girls Clubs of America